elibattistoni/keto-track/notes_database_integration.md

 ```

 - **In Production/Deploy:**
   - **You will get a new connection string** from your cloud Postgres provider (Supabase, Railway, Render, etc.).
   - This connection string will include a **different password**, username, host, and database name.
   - **You should NOT use your local password in production.**
   - You will set the production `DATABASE_URL` as an environment variable in your hosting provider’s dashboard (e.g., Vercel).

----

-## Summary Table

 | Environment | Where to find password?                         | Where to use it?                 |
 | :---------- | :---------------------------------------------- | :------------------------------- |
 | Local       | Set during install or with `\password postgres` | `.env` file                      |
 | Production  | Provided by cloud DB provider                   | Hosting dashboard (env variable) |

----

-## Example: Local vs. Production

 | Use Case   | Example Connection String                                                               |
 | :--------- | :-------------------------------------------------------------------------------------- |
 | Local      | `postgresql://postgres:my_local_password@localhost:5432/nutrition_app`                  |
 | Production | `postgresql://user:prod_password@dbhost.railway.app:5432/dbname` (provided by provider) |

----

-## Best Practice

 - **Never commit your `.env` file** with passwords to version control.
 - **Always use environment variables** for secrets in both local and production environments.